kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 ### Interaction with Multi-Request Claims and Device Constraints

-**Multiple requests within one claim.** The compatibility predicate is evaluated pairwise between every device already allocated *on the same counter set* and each candidate, regardless of whether the allocated device belongs to the same claim, a different claim on the same pod, or a different pod entirely.
-Two devices within a single `ResourceClaim` that land on the same counter set are therefore subject to the same pairwise check: the second request sees the first as already-allocated state.
+**Multiple requests within one claim.** The compatibility predicate is evaluated between each candidate and the rolling intersection of `compatibilityGroups` across all devices already allocated on the same counter set, regardless of whether an allocated device belongs to the same claim, a different claim on the same pod, or a different pod entirely.
+Two devices within a single `ResourceClaim` that land on the same counter set are therefore subject to the same check: the second request sees the first folded into the rolling intersection.

 **Allocation order.** The scheduler does not reorder requests within a claim to improve feasibility.
 If requests are ordered such that an early compatible